West Side Story will not return to Broadway. West Side Story played its final performance at the Broadway Theatre on March 11, 2020.

-West Side Story changed the face of musical theater forever when it debuted on the Great White Way in 1957 and, over six decades later, its score (featuring music by Leonard Bernstein and lyrics by Stephen Sondheim in his Broadway debut) still features some of the most iconic and best known standards in Broadway history, including the likes of “Maria,” “Tonight,” “America,” “I Feel Pretty,” and “Somewhere.”
+West Side Story changed the face of musical theatre forever when it debuted on the Great White Way in 1957 and, over six decades later, its score (featuring music by Leonard Bernstein and lyrics by Stephen Sondheim in his Broadway debut) still features some of the most iconic and best known standards in Broadway history, including the likes of “Maria,” “Tonight,” “America,” and “Somewhere.”

-This production marks the fifth Broadway revival of the epochal tuner and promises to deliver a West Side Story unlike any you’ve ever seen before.
+This production marked the fifth Broadway revival of the epochal tuner and delivered a unique West Side Story.
 Ever since its genesis and its legendary 1961 film adaptation, the musical has been synonymous with the choreography of Jerome Robbins (who also conceived and directed the Broadway premiere).
 Introducing American audiences to all-new choreography by Anne Teresa De Keersmaeker is a bold move that hopefully re-invents the essence of West Side Story for a new generation of theatregoers.
 And speaking of re-invention, when it comes to theatrical innovation, the visionary director Ivo van Hove excels in his field.
 If his imaginative takes on the Arthur Miller classics A View from the Bridge and The Crucible or the 1976 Paddy Chayefsky film “Network” are anything to go by, then West Side Story is in for a makeover of a lifetime.